BubbleCow/bubblecow-documentation/Admin/Strategy/Marketing/Blog Post Pillar System.md

 As a general rule we would want a minimum of at least three posts under sub-pillar.
 So if you feel there is at least this many exact phrases you might have a sub-pillar.

-It is worth remembering that your initial set up of sub-pillars might alter as you find new ones or decide that a single sub-pillar is worthy of the mulitple sub-pillars.
+It is worth remembering that your initial set up of sub-pillars might alter as you find new ones or decide that a single sub-pillar is worthy of the multiple sub-pillars.
-##### Deciding on Sub-pillar Phrase
+##### Sub-pillar Format
+The sub-pillar post should be presented as the 'guide' to the topic chosen.
+For example 'the guide to developmental editing'.
+You should avoid using phrases such as 'ultimate', since this is related to the pillar posts.

+The sub-pillar is a hub for all the blog posts and directly linked to the pillar post.
+This post's role is to provide structure for Google and to show how the posts of linked and related.

+The best way think about the post is as a hub for all other sub pillars within that pillar.
+So, for example, the pillar post for 'book editing' would cover topics such as 'developmental editing', 'copy editing' and 'manuscript assessment'.

+You **must not** fall into the trap of thinking that this post is being created for SEO purposes.
+IT IS NOT.
+This post is simply a hub that connects your ranking content and its purpose is to single to Google that the content is linked.

-When picking pillars here are some rules:
+Here are some metadata considerations:

+- **Title**: This should be simple and contain the pillar phrase.
+The best practice would be 'ultimate guide to...'
+- **Category**: The pillar phrase should have it's own, parent level, category.
+For example 'book editing'
+- **URL**: This should be simple and match the pillar phrase.
+For example site.com/book-editing/ultimate-guide-book-editing
+- **Key Image**: This will set the tone for other images in the category.
+The Alt text should contain the pillar phrase.

+This is the best format for the post:

+1. **Image** - this should be related to the topic and, ideally, used as an inspiration for the images for sub-pillar posts.
+2. **Introduction** - this should be an introduction to the topic and, ideally, contain one link to an high ranking external source (for example Wikipedia).
+3. **Sub-pillar post section** -  This contains the following:
+	- Image from the pillar post with the correct structured data for the image.
+The alt text is descriptive but also contains the sub-pillar phrase.
+	- Unique text that is related to the sub-pillar phrase.
+This is 300 to 500 words in length.
+It is not SEO optimized.
+	- A call out with a link to the sub-pillar post.
+This ahref text for this post will include the sub-pillar phrase.